Layout-Conditioned Autoregressive Text-to-Image Generation via Structured Masking

 \section{Introduction}

-The success of AR modeling in Large Language Models (LLMs)~\cite{touvron2023llama, yang2025qwen3} has inspired many methods that extend AR principles to image generation tasks~\cite{dall-e,parti, sun2024llamagen, xie2024showo, wang2024emu3, tian2024visual}, showcasing the effectiveness of AR-based generative frameworks in the vision domain.
-These approaches reformulate image generation as a next-token prediction, next-set prediction, or next-scale prediction task, demonstrating remarkable potential and emerging as strong competitors to diffusion models.
-In this work, we focus on exploring the potential of AR models in Layout-to-Image (L2I) generation.
+The success of AR modeling in Large Language Models~\cite{touvron2023llama, yang2025qwen3} has inspired many methods that extend AR principles to image generation tasks~\cite {dall-e,parti, sun2024llamagen, xie2024showo, wang2024emu3, tian2024visual, mumuni2024survey, xin2025lumina, wu2025harmonizing}, showcasing the effectiveness of AR-based generative frameworks in the vision domain.
+These approaches reformulate image generation as a next-token, next-set, or next-scale prediction task, demonstrating remarkable potential and emerging as strong competitors to diffusion models.
+In this work, we investigate the potential of AR models in Layout-to-Image (L2I) generation.